As pandemic winter looms, leaders in Europe and Canada issue stark warnings

 A spike in cases in the country’s four largest provinces has reversed gains made during the late spring and early summer.

-Public health officials say most of the new cases are concentrated in adults aged 20 to 39, but it’s only a matter of time before the virus spreads to people at greater risk.
+Public health officials say most of the new cases are concentrated in adults aged 20 to 39, but it’s only a matter of time before the novel coronavirus spreads to people at greater risk.

 Hospitalizations, a lagging indicator of infections, are slowly climbing.
 Some testing centers in Ontario have been so overwhelmed that they have reached capacity and had to turn people away before even opening.